 Eligibility: Blind and physically handicapped patrons, patrons with learning disabilities caused by an organic dysfunction.
 Services are free.

-Available resources: Talking books on cassette and digital formats, large print books.
-A small collection of “twin-vision” Braille.
-Cassette and digital players.
+Available resources: Talking books in digital formats, large print books.
+A small collection of “twin-vision” Braille and digital players.

 Homebound – Books-By-Mail Program

 No application required for standard Books By Mail services.